ALERT: Crypto Dusting is a New Type of Blockchain Spam that Corrodes Reputations and Impacts Cryptocurrency AML

-People use mixers/tumblers as an attempt to preserve privacy when transacting with Bitcoin is a digital currency (also called crypto-currency) ...
+People use mixers/tumblers as an attempt to preserve privacy when transacting with The term "Bitcoin" can either refer to Bitcoin the network, ...
 More and other cryptocurrencies by obfuscating their money trail.
-These services typically do not require The know your customer or know your client (KYC) guidelines ...
+These General services, including non-profits, forums and news sit...
+More typically do not require The know your customer or know your client (KYC) guidelines ...
 More checks, and they are primarily used to anonymize fund transfers between services.
 This might lead to the logical conclusion that mixers are almost exclusively used for laundering money or hiding profits from illicit activities.
 But this is not always the case: some users have innocent or political reasons for wanting to remain anonymous.

-Nonetheless, once these individuals move these tainted crypto assets into regulated exchanges or other financial services, they may be flagged by Anti-Money Laundering (AML) compliance regimes.
+Nonetheless, once these individuals move these tainted crypto assets into regulated exchanges or other financial services, they may be flagged by Anti-Money Laundering (AML) rules are in place to help prote...
+More compliance regimes.
 These AML scoring mechanisms alert the service where they wish to deposit the crypto that their funds have originated/transacted with a mixer.
-In other words, their crypto has become “tainted” by being associated with the address of a mixing service.
+In other words, their crypto has become “tainted” by being associated with the In a cryptocurrency context, an address is a cryptographic k...
+More of a mixing service.

 Call it crypto dust or call it spam